Operates 25 stores around Australia.

 |Lululemon Athletica Inc|

-The 2016 Fashion Transparency Index looks at how much brands know about their supply chains, what kind of policies they have in place and importantly, how much information they share with the public about their practices and products.
-This company scored 44%, signifying it makes some efforts to manage and improve their supply chains but make little supply chain information publicly available.
-This company still has a long way to go towards supply chain transparency.
+The 2019 Fashion Transparency Index looks at how much brands know about their supply chains, what kind of policies they have in place and importantly, how much information they share with the public about their practices and products.
+Brands owned by this company scored 41%, signifying that it is making significant efforts in the given areas, and has made some or most of this information publicly available.
+The average score was 21% and the highest score was 64%.

 Founder Chip Wilson controversially publicly defends the practice of child forced labor and sweatshops.